Understanding Insolvency and Bankruptcy Code (IBC) 2016

 The Insolvency and Bankruptcy Code, 2016 (IBC) is a comprehensive legislation that consolidates and amends laws relating to reorganization and insolvency resolution of corporate persons, partnership firms, and individuals.
 It provides a time-bound process for resolving insolvency and recovery of debts, overseen by the National Company Law Tribunal (NCLT).

 At Metis Law Chamber, we have successfully handled over 120 insolvency and bankruptcy cases before NCLT and NCLAT, recovering more than ₹45 crores for creditors and stakeholders.
-Our experienced IBC lawyers provide comprehensive legal assistance in corporate insolvency resolution processes, liquidation proceedings, and debt restructuring with a proven 75% success rate.
+Our experienced IBC lawyers provide comprehensive legal assistance in corporate insolvency resolution processes, liquidation proceedings, and debt restructuring with proven success rate.

 Key Objectives of IBC: